+I tell you, one key match ManCity get a referee decision in their favour and critics will come out accusing the Blue half of Manchester for favouritism.
 It happens to all great sides and managers.
 Sir Alex Ferguson was often accused of bullying referees and launching the ‘Fergie time’ at will; Vicente Del Bosque’s (and even Zinedine Zidane’s) Real Madrid have been accused of getting favours; and Pep Guardiola’s incomparable achievements (in such short span) has often been brushed off as gifts from referees.
 Jose Mourinho, the sore loser, had once said that the Catalan should be ‘ashamed’ of his winning credentials.
-More of such talk will happen as long as Guardiola’s current club, Manchester City, go on giving football education to most Premier League opponents.
+More of such talk will happen as long as Guardiola’s current club, Manchester City, go on giving football education to all Premier League opponents.

 Refereeing Blunders which cost ManCity season 2015-2016